Liam-Weitzel/SIMD-Exploration/README.md

 Translating the intrinsic functions into assembly we can see that not every intrinsic function maps to one assembly instruction.
 For example, loading and storing each value into a 256 bit register takes four `vmovsd` assembly instructions.
 The only intrinsic function which maps to a single assembly instruction in the aforementioned solution is `_mm256_add_pd` mapping directly to `vaddpd`.

-Instead, the optimal unvectorized solution uses the assembly instruction `movsd` twice to load one value from both the input arrays into a 64 bit register.
+Instead, the optimal unvectorized solution uses the assembly instruction `movsd` twice to load one value from both the input arrays into a XMM (128 bit) register.
 Then using `addsd`, both registers can be summed and stored into the result, using another `movsd` instruction.
 Repeating this process four times gives us the desired result.

 From this we can logically deduce that a theoretical execution time using SIMD instructions should be 4x faster than the unvectorized solution.
 This is precisely what was observed in Figure 1 where both the auto-vectorized solution as well as the solution written using std::experimental::simd was executed 4x faster than the unvectorized solution.